WellsNdobe/CarePoint/README.md

 ##CarePoint

 CarePoint is a React Native Expo application designed to help users find medical professionals based on specialization and location, view available services and pricing, and book appointments seamlessly.
-With an integrated ambulance request system, AI-powered medical assistance, and real-time service availability, CarePoint revolutionizes healthcare accessibility.
+With soon to add integrated ambulance request system, AI-powered medical assistance, and real-time service availability, CarePoint revolutionizes healthcare accessibility.

 ##Features